-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 });

-Every time the user submits the form in the modal window, we get the information from the form elements and send it to our back-end, depending on the action URL and the method (
+Every time the user submits the form in the modal window, we get the information from the form elements and send it to our back end, depending on the action URL and the method (

 POST or

 PUT).
-Then, we will get the result as a block of HTML containing our new note data.
-When we add a note, we will just add it on top of the list on the home page, and when we update a note we replace the content for the new one in the note view.
+Then, we’ll get the result as a block of HTML containing our new note data.
+When we add a note, we’ll just add it on top of the list on the home page, and when we update a note we replace the content for the new one in the note view.

-Adding support for views on the server
+Adding Support for Views on the Server

 To make use of our views, we have to include them in our controllers and add the required settings.